 - Any classified solicitation or contract

 - Any solicitation or contract with an individual (instead of a company)

 - Any awards to an organization that, for its previous fiscal year, earned less than $300,000 of gross revenues from all sources

 This reporting focuses on the award document, that is, the actual award – not on the company.
-The prime contractor (purchasing obtains the information) reports each directly-supporting subcontract award of $30,000 or more.
+The prime contractor (Purchasing obtains the information.) reports each directly-supporting subcontract award of $30,000 or more.
 Again, this report is on the subcontract document – not on the subcontractor company.

 Reporting Executive Compensation – for the grantee, prime contractor, or subcontractor – comprises the second, completely separate, requirement.
 In other words, the document describing a prime contract of $30,000 or more is reported as public information; plus, the document describing each first-tier subcontract of $30,000 or more is reported as public information.
-For each award document reported, a separate set of prerequisites trigger the (public) reporting of Executive Compensation for a grantee, prime contractor, grantee, and other immediate-level awardees of federal government funds – plus first-tier sub-recipient grantee or subcontractor.
+For each award document reported, a separate set of prerequisites trigger the (public) reporting of Executive Compensation for a grantee, prime contractor, and other (top- or) immediate-level awardees of federal government funds – plus first-tier sub-recipient grantee or subcontractor.